The goals of this chapter are to:

 Stratigraphy is mainly studied through outcrop observations, the collection of sediment cores, and seismic surveys.
 Sediment cores are mostly collected from the ocean floor by organizations like the International Ocean Discovery Program (IODP) using a ship dedicated to drilling (Figure 5.1a).
 Geologists can then study the collected sediment (Figure 5.1b) or send instruments into the drill hole to measure the geologic properties of the surrounding sediment.
 The cores are then stored at facilities around the world for scientists to request samples from (Figure 5.1c).
 Another way to study stratigraphy is to conduct seismic surveys by sending sound waves into the seafloor or ground and monitoring how the waves reflect back to the surface (Figure 5.2).
 Previous seismic surveys were only collected in a line, but now they are typically collected in grids to get three-dimensional data below the earth’s surface.
 Geologists use the patterns of to help identify the rock types, deformation features, and where there might be water or petroleum and other characteristics in the subsurface.
 If a seismic survey is repeated over the same area, this gives another dimension of time.

 Geologists subdivide stratigraphic columns into .
-Formations are defined as having an identifiable origin and relative age range that are distinctive, easily mapped with a set of characteristic petrographic, lithologic or paleontologic features.
+A formation is a series of sedimentary beds distinct from other beds above and below and is thick enough to be shown on geological maps.
 Sometimes several formations are lumped together to form a group.
 If you want to propose a new formation or group, there are strict guidelines set up by the International Commission of Stratigraphy.

 This exercise is an analogy for how geologists recover sediment cores.
 Instead of sediment, though, we will use Play-Doh.